GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     .. note::
         Whenever a file or directory is specified, :program:`pyqtdeploy` always saves its name relative to the directory containing the project file if possible.
-In this particular example the ``pyqtdeploy`` package directory is in the same directory as the ``pyqtdeploy.pdy`` project file.
+In this particular example the ``pyqt-demo.py`` script is in the same directory as the ``pyqt-demo.pdy`` project file.
 Also, whenever a file or directory name is entered, :program:`pyqtdeploy` allows the embedding of environment variables which will be expanded when necessary.
-The :envvar:`PDY_PY_MAJOR`, :envvar:`PDY_PY_MINOR` and :envvar:`PDY_PY_MICRO` pseudo-environment
+The :envvar:`PDY_PY_MAJOR`, :envvar:`PDY_PY_MINOR` and
-        variables can also be used which will be expanded to the relevant parts of the target Python version.
+        :envvar:`PDY_PY_MICRO` pseudo-environment variables can also be used which will be expanded to the relevant parts of the target Python version.

 **Entry Point**
     is used to specify the entry point of a :mod:`setuptools`-based